sariug/E57Viewer/README.md

 ## Contributing
 Let me know if you want to add something or thinking that you may use it and a bug is creating problem.
-I will fix in happily :)
+I will fix it happily :)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)